reymon359/how-to-live/docs/You are not something, you choose to be something/index.md

 ## Resources and credits

-Stephen R. Covey discussed this topic in chapter 1 Be proactive from The 7 Habits of Highly Effective People.

-Also, Wayne Dyer did too in Your Erroneous Zones's chapter 4 Breaking Free From the Past.
+I read about this topic in Stephen R. Covey's The 7 Habits of Highly Effective People, chapter 1: Be proactive.
+And in Wayne Dyer's Your Erroneous Zones's chapter 4: Breaking Free From the Past.

 ## Related advices